• Skip to main content

 Better than Mom's Curry

-So, let's deal with one battle at a time.
-I am sharing my version of Kadala curry because it took me several bad batches before striking gold.
+I am sharing my version of Kadala Curry because it took me several bad batches before striking gold.
 Even my mom's recipe is not my favourite.
 I boldly state this as Better than Mom's Kadala Curry!
-You will agree when you make this, like many of my readers already do.
+You will agree when you make this like many of my readers already do.

 I like my curry to be thick and together not thin where the Kadala refuses to marry the curry.
 I have made this version of Kadala curry umpteen times and since then F is more open to having Puttu Kadala for a weekend breakfast.

-• veggies: red onion, green chillies, ginger, tomatoes, curry leaves and shallots
+• veggies: You will need red onion, green chillies, ginger, tomatoes, curry leaves and shallots.

-• ground spices: red chilli, turmeric, coriander and my malabar garam masala
+• ground spices: You will need red chilli powder, turmeric, coriander and my Malabar garam masala powder.

 kadala curry with roasted coconut